 SSA also clarified in 11.00D2a that an inability to stand up from a seated position means that, once seated, a claimant is unable to stand and maintain an upright position without the risk of falling unless they have the assistance of another person or the use of an assistive device.
 As assistive device is a walker, two crutches, or two canes.
 The severity of such a limitation is set at a standard much higher than that applicable to a person who is able to do sedentary work.
 Therefore, it constitutes an inability to do any work in the national economy.

 EPILEPSY AND PRESCRIBED TREATMENT

-However, when the SSA last revised these listings in 1985, blood drug levels were strong indicators for prescribed treatment compliance because therapeutic ranges had been established for anti-epileptic drugs (AEDs) and the ranges were often noted in the laboratory results.
+However, when the SSA last revised these listings in 1985, blood drug levels were strong indicators for prescribed treatment compliance because therapeutic ranges had been established for anti-epileptic drugs (AEDs).
+The ranges were often in the laboratory results.
 However, many newer AEDs do not have established therapeutic levels, making lab results difficult for adjudicators to interpret.
 Removal of the requirement for obtaining blood drug levels addresses this issue and simplifies the evaluation of seizures that satisfy the listing criteria.
 However, SSA will continue to consider blood drug levels available in the evidence in the context of all evidence in the case record.

 The majority of this information was in the NOSSCR 2016 July Forum, where the reader can obtain the entire article.
 The SSA will still evaluate the severity of epilepsy.
 They will look at the number of breakthrough or uncontrolled seizures that you experience on a weekly and monthly basis.